kapitainsky/handbreak-RaspberryPi/README.md

-# handbreakCLI-RaspberryPi
+# HandBreak - RaspberryPi

-building handbreakCLI on raspberry pi including x265 codec
+building HandBreak on raspberry pi including x265 codec

 Does it make sense to build handbreak on raspberry pi?
 Be warned it wont be fast.
 10-20 times slower that i5 Intel CPU laptop.
 But it works so why not.